Borrowing Policy

 MOBIUS also provides guidelines for the withdrawal of “last copy” or “limited copy” items.
 It is recommended that if fewer than three copies would be left in MOBIUS upon discarding an item, the library should consider retaining it.
 However, if it is otherwise decided to withdraw such items, the library will offer it to other MOBIUS libraries via the MOBIUS-USERS-L list serve.
 If after two weeks no other MOBIUS library requests such materials, items will be discarded.
 MOBIUS also states that they recognize it may not be desirable to retain last copies of items that are damaged or contain outdated or incorrect information.
 In such cases the “last copy” or “limited copy” procedure does not apply.

-Withdrawn items will be offered free to the Stephens community, but dependent on condition and potential interest.
-Remaining items will be given to the Daniel Boone Regional Library for inclusion in their book sales, but again, dependent on condition and potential interest.
-All others will be recycled.
+Withdrawn items will be offered free to the Stephens community, dependent on condition and potential interest.
+Remaining items will be given to Better World Books.

 Collection Development Policy